Denver Unit 361 is pleased to extend the 2021 Mentor program through 2025. The Mentor program is available to all newer players in Unit 361.

 • Relatives (spouses, parent-child, siblings, etc.)

-We ask for a commitment of four sessions of bridge with some time after games for informal discussion.
-Partnerships may agree to play these games on whatever schedule works for them.
-Pairs may play at any participating club and in any game where both players are eligible.
+Mentors and Mentees may agree to play these games on whatever schedule works for them, at any participating club, and in any game where all players are eligible.

 If you are a newer player wanting an introduction to Open games or wanting to try Team games, this is a good way to get your feet wet.

-When a Mentorship is formed, the Mentor and Mentee should take some time to discuss the Mentee’s convention card, goals, and expectations.
+The Mentor and Mentee should take some time to discuss the Mentee’s (or partnership’s) convention card, goals, and expectations.
 Some possible goals, depending on the Mentee’s current level of experience, might include:

 • to feel more comfortable playing in open games